Jagiellonia Białystok: 2024–: first championship and league phase of UEFA competitions

-On 25 May 2024, Jagiellonia won the Ekstraklasa title for the first time in the club's 104-year history, following a 3–0 win over Warta Poznań on the final day of the season.
+On 25 May 2024, Jagiellonia won the Ekstraklasa title for the first time in the club's 104-year history, following a 3–0 win over Warta Poznań on the final day of the season, winning the title on head-to-head goal difference against Śląsk Wrocław.

 In the 2024–25 European campaign, Jagiellonia Białystok started in the UEFA Champions League second qualifying round, defeating Panevėžys with an aggregate score of 7–1 (3–1 at home, 4–0 away).
 In the third qualifying round, they faced Bodø/Glimt and were eliminated with a 1–5 aggregate loss (0–1 at home, 1–4 away).
 This led Jagiellonia to the UEFA Europa League play-off round, where they played against Ajax but were defeated 1–7 on aggregate (1–4 at home, 0–3 away).
 Jagiellonia then entered the UEFA Conference League league phase.
 The team began with an impressive 2–1 away win over Copenhagen, followed by a 2–0 home victory against Petrocub Hîncești and a commanding 3–0 triumph over Molde.
 A thrilling 3–3 draw away at Celje showcased their attacking flair, while a narrow 1–0 loss to Mladá Boleslav and a goalless draw with Olimpija Ljubljana concluded the group phase.
 Despite these mixed results, Jagiellonia advanced from the group in convincing fashion.

 In the knockout round play-offs, the club faced Serbian side TSC Bačka Topola and progressed with a 6–2 aggregate win, including back-to-back 3–1 victories.
 In the round of 16, Jagiellonia eliminated Cercle Brugge of Belgium, winning 3–0 at home before falling 2–0 away, holding on for a 3–2 aggregate result.
 Their European run ended in the quarter-finals against Real Betis.
 Despite a 2–0 defeat in Seville and a 1–1 draw in Białystok, the Polish side earned widespread praise for their performances throughout the tournament.

+Domesticially, Jagiellonia failed to defend their Ekstraklasa title, finishing in 3rd place, and were knocked out of the Polish Cup in the round of 16.